jsiek/deduce/InsertionSort.md

 We could use the `search` function that we developed in the previous blog post to check whether the elements from the input list are in the output list.
-However, doing that would ignore a subtle issue, which is that there can be one or more occurences of the same element in the input list, and the output list should have the same number of occurences.
-To take this into account, we need a new function to `count` the number of occurences of an element.
+However, doing that would ignore a subtle issue, which is that there can be one or more occurrences of the same element in the input list, and the output list should have the same number of occurrences.
+To take this into account, we need a new function to `count` the number of occurrences of an element.

 ``` {.deduce #count}
 function count<T>(List<T>) -> fn T->Nat {